 Developing an approach to writing for the development of this FMC wiki site

-This to share some thoughts on intentions and motivation to try and develop this site.
+This to share some thoughts on intentions and motivation for the development of this site.

-Over the last seven years of systematic study I developed a system of repository files.
+Over the last seven years I developed a of systematic study system of structured repository files.
 As well as some 'trial' writings, essays in which I tried to cover a topic and convey - via some storyline - some insights and things I had found. .

 The amount of materials produced, the breadth and depth of the work over these years has created a huge gap.
 This gap represents a challenge towards communication.
 Because the ultimate purpose is that this site is useful for others.
 And the problem was that I had gone a long journey, but had no way to convey it to others, I was facing this huge gap.

 And I also contemplated my fellow students and predecessors who had used .. the essay format (eg Rebholz, Vreede), the small booklets (Kurten, Selg), or the rigourous study volumes (Hagemann, Grether), to share the fruits of their study.

 Furthermore, being in 2020, I am aware the world has changed a lot in the last decades, not just with the advent of computing and internet, but especially the impact these have on society and the new generation(s).